Iolanthe: Synopsis

-Private Willis, on night guard duty, paces outside the Palace of Westminster and muses on political life ("When all night long a chap remains").
-The fairies arrive and tease the peers about the success of MP Strephon, who is advancing a bill to open the peerage to competitive examination ("Strephon's a member of Parliament").
+Private Willis, on night guard duty, marches outside the Palace of Westminster and muses on political life ("When all night long a chap remains").
+The fairies arrive and tease the peers about Strephon's parliamentary success; he is advancing a bill to open the peerage to competitive examination ("Strephon's a member of Parliament").
 The peers ask the fairies to stop Strephon's mischief, stating that the House of Peers is not susceptible of any improvement ("When Britain really ruled the waves").
 Although the fairies say that they cannot stop Strephon, they have become strongly attracted to the peers ("In vain to us you plead").
 The fairy Queen is dismayed by this.
 Pointing to Private Willis of the First Grenadier Guards, who is still on duty, the Queen claims that she is able to subdue her response to the effects of his manly beauty ("Oh, foolish fay").

 Phyllis cannot decide whether she ought to marry Tolloller or Mountararat, and so she leaves the choice up to them.
 Tolloller tells Mountararat that his family's tradition would require the two Earls to duel to the death if the latter were to claim Phyllis.
 The two decide that their friendship is more important than love and renounce their claims to her ("Though p'r'aps I may incur thy blame").
 The Lord Chancellor arrives dressed for bed and describes a nightmare caused by his unrequited love for Phyllis ("Love, unrequited, robs me of my rest").
 The two peers try to cheer him up and urge him to make another effort to persuade himself to award Phyllis to ... himself ("If you go in you're sure to win").

 Strephon now leads both parties in Parliament, but he is miserable at losing Phyllis.
 He sees Phyllis and reveals to her that his mother is a fairy, which accounts for her apparent youth ("If we're weak enough to tarry").
 Phyllis and Strephon ask Iolanthe to plead with the Lord Chancellor to allow their marriage, for "none can resist your fairy eloquence."
 This is impossible, she replies, for the Lord Chancellor is her husband.
 He believes Iolanthe to have died childless, and she is bound not to "undeceive" him, under penalty of death.
 However, to save Strephon from losing his love, Iolanthe resolves to present his case to the Lord Chancellor while veiled ("My lord, a suppliant at your feet").